Introducing one of my favorite techniques: the blended black and white charcoal drawing technique!

 I enjoy using this black and white charcoal drawing technique for both longer, finished drawings, such as the one above on the left, and for quicker sketches.
 Above on the right are a few 15-minute figure studies.

-Using this method, because the mid-tones are established by
+Because the mid-tones are established by

 Notice that a common drawing tool is not on this material list ...